Soldier in full combat gear running, illustrating injury risk in tactical training

-What Is Injury Risk vs Injury Prevention?
+Injury Risk vs Injury Prevention: What Really Works

-January 22, 20264 min read
+January 22, 202619 min read

 But from a scientific and practical standpoint, injuries are rarely something that can be completely prevented.
 Instead, they are something that can be managed, reduced, and influenced through training decisions.
+Athletes who want programming built around intelligent injury risk management can explore our CF ONE durability-focused programs.

 This is where the distinction between injury risk and injury prevention becomes important.